Digital-MoBa/DCCInterfaceMaster/README.txt

 This library create a DCC Signal with RailCom (optional).
 It can handle two DCC outputs, one with Power feature and one permanent for driving LocoNet Railsync or S88N Raildata line.
+More about the features: http://pgahtow.de/wiki/index.php?title=DCC#Arduino_DCC_Library I build up the library to use it with the Arduino Z21pg central station: http://pgahtow.de/wiki/index.php?title=Zentrale

 ===========